 The following is the custom hardware requirements, more information here.

 - RAM: 4 GB minimum

 - HDD or SDD: 10 GB minimum but recommended 64 GB

 - USB pen drive: 1 GB

 Please scroll to the bottom of this page to view our System Compatibility table.

 Obtain the Installation Image

-- Verify that an email is received with the download information
+- Continue to the download page, and verify that an email is received with evaluation serial number

-Your download should begin immediately and when it is completed you should have an iso image with a name such as “as-9.506-2.1.iso” downloaded that is ~1GB in size.
-You will also receive an attachment in the email with a license txt file.
-This will be needed when configuring the system via the web admin.
+Your download should begin immediately, and when it is completed you should have an iso image with a name such as “SW-18.5.3_MR-3-408.iso” that is ~600MB in size.
+You will also receive an email with a license key.
+This will be needed when configuring the system via the web admin graphical user interface (GUI).